 To do so, in an elevated command prompt, type these commands one after the other and hit Enter:

-See if this helps resolve your issue… if not … sigh … you may again get a message while registering w32tm.exe:
+See if this helps resolve your issue; if not, you may again get this error message while registering w32tm.exe:

 Do ensure that you are signed in as an administrator and opened the command prompt as an administrator – but you may get the error, even if you have complied with these requirements.